mouse-reeve/kyranides/03_book_1.md

 ## LETTER II. Γ.

-{G} is a Bird which is called {G} i. e. _a Crow_, a common Animal, and known to all People, living to five hundred years of age. {G} is a precious Stone, a Beril which is called {G} i. e. _All Life_. {G} is a _Sea-Lobster_, so called from its likeness to {G}, i. e. red Tiles. {G}, i. e.
-The Herb Sevine, known to all People.
+_βοροσίτης_ is a Bird which is called _Κορώνη_
+i. e. _a Crow_, a common Animal, and known to all People, living to five hundred years of age. _Βήρυλλιο_ is a precious Stone, a Beril;

-_For Dyspnoïck (?), Orthopnoïck and Asthmatic Persons:_ Make this Electuary; Of Savine (???).
-Butter (???).
-Honey (???).
-Mix, and give it a fasting (tasting?). _For any Infirmity of the Eye_; Crab hung about the Neck, cure all Infirmities of the Eye.
-And the Bird hath the same Nature; for if the Female dies, the Male will not pair with another; and the Female does the same. _For Love between a Man and his Wife_.
-If a Man carry the Heart of a Male Crow, and a Woman the Heart of the Female, they will agree between themselves all their Life-time; and this Miracle is certain. _For Dyspnoïck, Epilseptick, and Nephritick People_.
-Take, I say, one Beril Stone and engrave a Crow upon it, and under its feet a Crab; enclose also a little Savine, and a little of the Heart of a Bird under the Stone, wear it as you will: for it is good for Dypsnoick, Epileptick and Nephritick Persons. _For Joy and Exultation, and Acquisition (?) and Union, and Conjugal Love_: And it will make the Bearer chearful and rich: And it is as excellent as any thing for lascivious and conjugal Love.
+which is called _πάνζωον_ i. e. _All Life_. _Βίασας_,
+is a _Sea-Lobster_, so called from its likeness to _Βησαλα_, i. e. red Tiles. _Binthi_, i.e. The Herb _Savine_, known to all People.

+_For Dyspnoïck, Orthopnoïck and Asthmatick
+Persons:_ Make this Electuary; Of Savine ℥j.
+Butter ℥iv.
+Honey ℥iij.
+Mix, and give it a fasting [sic].
+_For any Infirmity of the Eye_; Crabs hung about the Neck, cure all Infirmities of the Eye.
+And the Bird hath the same Nature;
+for if the Female dies, the Male will not pair with another; and the Female does the same. _For Love between a Man and his
+Wife_.
+If a Man carry the Heart of a Male
+Crow, and a Woman the Heart of the Female, they will agree between themselves all their Life-time; and this Miracle is certain.
+_For Dyspnoïck, Epileptick, and Nephritick
+People_.
+Take, I say, one Beril Stone, and engrave a Crow upon it, and under its feet a Crab; enclose also a little Savine, and a little of the Heart of a Bird under the
+Stone, wear it as you will: for it is good for Dypsnoïck, Epileptick and Nephritick
+Persons. _For Joy and Exultation, and Acquisition and Union, and Conjugal Love_: And it will make the Bearer chearful and rich:
+And it is as excellent as any thing for lascivious and conjugal Love.